-The school seeks to provide additional curriculum opportunities for its pupils with the study of classics and modern languages.
+- 4.16 The school seeks to provide additional curriculum opportunities for its pupils with the study of classics and modern languages.
 French and Spanish are taught throughout the Pre-Prep and Prep School, and Classical Civilisation/basic Latin in Year 6.
 Children in Years 7 and 8 have the option of choosing two of languages from French, Spanish and Latin.
-Other linguistic provision such as Ancient Greek may be provided.

-The curriculum encompasses a comprehensive programme of social and cultural visits and internal and external speakers that prepare the children for both their senior school and indeed their life beyond the confines of traditional education.
+Other linguistic provision such as Ancient Greek may be provided. - 4.17 The curriculum encompasses a comprehensive programme of social and cultural visits and internal and external speakers that prepare the children for both their senior school and indeed their life beyond the confines of traditional education.
 It is also recognised that extra-curricular activities of all types have a significant role to play in a child's education.
-Danes Hill makes extensive use of day and residential trips as a useful teaching tool and means to broaden the range of educational experience and spiritual, moral, social and cultural development.
+Danes Hill makes extensive use of day by providing access to a wide range of after school clubs.
+Also, clubs and activities are available during the school holidays.
+Extra-curricular activities and residential trips are a useful teaching tools and means to broaden the range of educational experience and spiritual, moral, social and cultural development.
 A full range of educational and co-curricular trips are organised to build upon learning within the classroom and a full range of educational material is provided for each trip, with specific learning objectives being set.
-Each year group from Year 4-8 has an annual residential trip in June, with the children in Year 3 camping on the school site overnight.
+Each year group from year 4-8 has an annual residential trip in June, with the children in year 3 camping on the school site overnight.